huyhoangpjn/AutoMashup/README.md

 To install All-In-One Music Structure Analyzer: https://github.com/mir-aidj/all-in-one/tree/main (LINUX, MACOS RECOMMANDED!)

-To install and test DMC on your own: https://github.com/csteinmetz1/automix-toolkit (clone + set up (modify sklearn --> scikit-learn in the setup.py) and test directly on your machine, dont forget to modify the paths)

 ### Launch the app

 > cd ./automashup-app

 > streamlit run streamlit.py

+## Other

+To install and test DMC on your own: https://github.com/csteinmetz1/automix-toolkit (clone + set up (modify sklearn --> scikit-learn in the setup.py) and test directly on your machine, dont forget to modify the paths)

 ## Docker Image